natalieagus/50002-2022/_problemset/problemset2.md

 <li> MD = 0 (select C1) </li>
 <li> ME = 1 (select C2) </li>
 </ul></li><br>
 <li> Let: X = F(F1, F2, F3, F4), Z = G(G1, G2, G3, G4), Y = H(C1, X, Z) = H(C1, F(F1, F2, F3, F4), G(G1, G2, G3, G4)).
-The functions of nine variables that can be implemented are all those functions that can be re-written as a function of 3 variables.
+The 9 inputs are connected to node F1-F4, G1-G4, and C1.
+The functions of nine variables that can be implemented are all those functions that can be re-written as a function H of 3 variables.
 The inputs to this three-variable function will be one of the original variables, plus two separate functions of 4 variables (these two 4-variable functions will have the remaining 8 original variables as inputs).
 <ul>
 <li> MA = 0 </li>
 <li>MB = 0 </li>